MathisAulagnier/My_ToDo_List/README.md

    Monitor sleep quality by selecting from predefined sleep categories.
 These choices are saved and tracked over time to ensure consistency in your sleeping habits.

 2. **Mood Tracker**:
-   Track your daily mood from various options (e.g., Joyful, Calm, Stressed, etc.), allowing you to reflect on your emotional state over time.
+   Track your daily mood from various options (e.g., Heureux, Calme, Normal, etc.), allowing you to reflect on your emotional state over time.

 3. **Daily To-Do List**:
    The app offers a customizable list of daily tasks designed to enhance your productivity.
 Each task contributes to your overall score.
 Users can modify this list by adding or removing tasks directly within the `TaskTracker` component.